Last updated on April 1, 2026

 Commanding Conclusion

-There are a lot of different power levels in Commander, and I could probably split each of these tiers into two or three if I wanted to.
-They’re just here to give you a general idea of the power level you can expect from them.
+There are a lot of different power levels in Commander and interpretation among the brackets.
+I could probably split each of these tiers into two or three more if I wanted to.
+They’re here to give you a general idea of the power level you can expect from them.

 Tiers tend to matter more the higher up you climb.
 While three casual decks have a solid chance in a pod with one high-power deck, three high-power decks will be hard-pressed to eke out a win against a fully optimized Kenrith, the Returned King.
-The most important thing is to talk with your playgroup before the game starts.
+The most important thing Rule 0 on non-cEDH games is to talk with your playgroup before the game starts about how to make the game fun.

-But what about you, dear reader; what tier is your favorite to play?
+But what about you, dear reader; what tier or bracket is your favorite to play?
 What’s your favorite underrated commander?
-Let me know in the comments below, or head over to our Discord if that’s more your style.
-Commander has yet to come to Arena, but there’s still plenty to play on Magic’s digital platform, so make sure you’ve got Arena Tutor to guide you through your Mastery progress!
+Let me know in the comments, or head over to our Discord if that’s more your style.
+Commander has yet to come to Arena, but there’s still plenty to play beyond Brawl on Magic’s latest digital platform, so make sure you’ve got Arena Tutor to guide you through your Mastery progress!

 Follow Draftsim for awesome articles and set updates: